Hermit210/payuur/README.md

 Event ticketing is centralized, expensive for organizers, and insecure for attendees.
 Traditional platforms control user data, charge high fees, and suffer from fraud.
 Existing Web3 solutions are often too complex for everyday users, requiring browser extensions and seed phrase management.

-## ✅ Our Solution: Soluma
+## ✅ Our Solution: payuur

-Soluma solves this by offering a hybrid Web2 + Web3 platform.
+payuur solves this by offering a hybrid Web2 + Web3 platform.
 We use **MetaMask Embedded Wallets (via the Web3Auth SDK)** to provide a frictionless, "seedless" onboarding experience.
 Users sign up with an email or social account and get a non-custodial Solana wallet without even knowing it.

 -   **For Organizers:** Create events and receive payments directly to your wallet in seconds with near-zero fees.
 -   **For Attendees:** Buy tickets with a simple QR scan using **Solana Pay**.
 Your ticket is a secure, on-chain asset you truly own.